rsnodgrass/hass-poolmath/README.md

 ### Configuration

-Under Settings of the Pool Math iOS or Android application, find the Sharing section.
-Turn this on (and be sure to save the changes too), which allows anyone with access to the unique URL to be able to view data about your pool.
-Your pool's URL will be displayed, which you'll need for setting up this integration.
+1. Under Settings in the Pool Math app (iOS/Android/Fire), find the Sharing section: turn this on and **save changes**.
+Your pool's share URL will be displayed, which you'll need for setting up this integration.
+Anyone with the share URL will be able to view data about your pool.

-Configure `Pool Math (Trouble Free Pool)` via integrations page or press the blue button below, and enter your Pool Math share URL:
+2. Configure the `Pool Math (Trouble Free Pool)` integration via Home Assistant integrations page, or press the blue button below:

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=poolmath)

+3. Enter your pool's share URL when asked during the configuration of the Pool Math integration.
+Multiple pools and hot tubs can be configured by adding additional integrations.

 NOTE: To protect the PoolMath service this integration only updates values **every 8 minutes** since PoolMath's cloud service caches data for 10 minutes AND rate limits to no more than once per minute.